 Conversely, a gaming PC can be used as a workstation only under certain limited situations, depending on the lower-performance needs of the user.
 Many players use their computers for both work and pleasure.
 In this case, it is strongly recommended to build a system that’s suitable for your requirements, integrating essential elements for both workstations (CPU, RAM and storage performance) and gaming (optimized GPU).

-If you need a workstation or gaming PC that’s tailored to your needs get in touch with a CIARA representative today.
+If you need a workstation or gaming PC that’s tailored to your needs get in touch with a Hypertec representative today.

 This post is also available in: FR